List of festivals in Glasgow: Past festivals

 In the late 19th and early 20th centuries, Glasgow held several Great Exhibitions.
 They were the International Exhibition of Science, Art and Industry in 1888, the Glasgow International Exhibition in 1901, the Scottish Exhibition of National History, Art and Industry in 1911 and the Empire Exhibition in 1938.
 The latter attracted 12.6 million visits, easily eclipsing the Festival of Britain (1951) or the Millennium Dome in London (2000).
 Glasgow also hosted the Industrial exhibitions as part of the Festival of Britain in 1951.

 Glasgow's Mayfest started in 1983 from the popular success of the STUC-organised May Day Parades and became a citywide public festival, covering theatre, music, dance, and visual arts.
 It became the second largest arts festival in Britain until funding ceased in 1997.

-In 1988, Glasgow hosted its very successful Glasgow Garden Festival on old docks opposite the SECC, now home to the Glasgow Science Centre at Pacific Quay.
+In 1988, Glasgow hosted the Glasgow Garden Festival on old docks opposite the SECC, now home to the Glasgow Science Centre at Pacific Quay.
 4.3 million people attended over 5 months, making it by far the most popular of the UK's five Garden Festivals held between 1984 and 1992.

-In August 1990 Glasgow was crowned European City of Culture, the first such city in Britain and featured an impressive year-long calendar of special events, inspiring the creation of several festivals which still continue today.
-This European Union designation started in 1985, for Athens, and followed in successive years by Florence, Amsterdam, Berlin, and Paris (1989).
+In August 1990 Glasgow was designated the European Community's European City of Culture, the first such city in Britain and featured a year-long calendar of special events, inspiring the creation of several festivals which still continue today.

 In 2008 Glasgow was declared a UNESCO City of Music, the first in Britain, and joins 9 other cities with the status worldwide.